-At Shoreditch Park Primary, we provide an inclusive curriculum that supports and challenges every child whatever their starting point in Science.
-Our approach enables children to become more independent and autonomous, systematic, precise and evaluative, and to increasingly use their scientific knowledge.
+In Key Stage 1 and 2, our approach to science teaching enables children to become more independent and autonomous, systematic, precise and evaluative, and to increasingly use their scientific knowledge in their explanations.

-We offer a thorough coverage of every unit of work within the National Curriculum, at both key stage 1 and 2, with a focus on enquiry, varied investigation, questioning and subsequent explanation of scientific phenomena through rational discussion.
+We offer a thorough coverage of every program of work within the National Curriculum, with a focus on enquiry, varied investigation, questioning and subsequent explanation of scientific phenomena through rational discussion.

 Science lessons begin with an explore activity which enables teachers to: